-Knowledge in Anatomy forms the basic foundation on which all disciplines in the medical curriculum are built upon.
-Hence an in-depth knowledge in the subject would no doubt be beneficial to an individual intending to pursue a career in Anatomy or in a related fi eld.
+It is an attractive option for individuals to enhance their knowledge and practical skills in Human Anatomy, pursuing either an academic or clinical career.
+As knowledge in Anatomy forms the basic foundation on which all disciplines in the medical curriculum are built upon, an in-depth knowledge of the subject would no doubt be beneficial to an individual intending to pursue a career in Anatomy or in a related field.

 (a) A Medical/Dental degree registered with the Sri Lanka Medical Council.